Honda Civic Type R hatchback (2017 - ) review

 One thing that’s unique to the Civic is its sliding parcel shelf.
 Well, we say ‘shelf’, but it’s more like of a piece of lightweight material that rolls in and out like a roller blind.
 Undoubtedly, it’s a clever weight-saving device, keeps your valuables safe from prying eyes, and doesn’t let any extra road noise into the cabin, but it doesn’t lift up when you open the rear hatch, so it’s a bit more of faff to pull it in and out every time you open and close the boot.

 The Type R has three different driving modes that can be accessed by a rocker switch next to the gear lever.
 Along with quicker responses when you press the accelerator and less stringent interventions from the stability control system, these give you access to three progressively stiffer suspension settings.
 The good news is that, even in its stiffest setting, the balance between ride and handling remains absolutely spot on, and the car always feels light and alert.
-Even when the going gets tough, you never get bounced up and down in your seat as you did in the old car.
+But, even when the going gets tough, you never get bounced up and down in your seat as you did in the old car, and like you do in some rivals.
 For the same reason, the levels of grip are simply huge, as the R’s mammoth 20-inch alloys and skinny-walled tyres remain resolutely glued to the road, no matter how bad the surface.

 You won’t find many hot hatches that are likely to perform better in this area than the Type R. As a manufacturer, Honda is a constant fixture on – or near – the top of every reliability study or customer satisfaction poll; and, as an individual model, the Civic doesn’t do half bad, either.
 Unlike many rivals, there’s no four-wheel drive system or complicated automatic gearbox to go wrong in this Type R; and, if something does go awry, Honda dealers are renowned for their excellent customer service, so getting it put right shouldn’t be too painful a process.

-Euro NCAP ratings for the latest Civic are expected soon, but given the amount of standard safety kit, along with Honda’s proven safety record, we’d be astounded it didn’t receive 5 stars.
-Safety technologies on the Type R include collision mitigation via autonomous braking, lane departure warning and lane-keeping assist systems, traffic sign recognition and ‘intelligent’ adaptive cruise control, which does **.
+The Civic has been awarded the full five-star rating from Euro NCAP, and given the amount of standard safety kit, along with Honda’s proven safety record, that’s not a massive surprise.
+Safety technologies on the Type R include collision mitigation via autonomous braking, lane departure warning and lane-keeping assist systems, traffic sign recognition and ‘intelligent’ adaptive cruise control.
 To this, the higher-specification Type R GT model also benefits from blind spot information, including cross traffic monitoring.

 Although many folk will no doubt fancy the more expensive GT model, the standard car is not exactly shabby in terms of standard kit.
 Climate control and cruise control, keyless entry and a touch-screen infotainment system that brings together Bluetooth, DAB, internet radio and a rear parking camera are all included.
 If you still want more, GT cars add dual-zone climate control, an auto-dimming rear view mirror, sat-nav, a wireless charging pad and an 11-speaker audio system.